scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

-Thorough study of these kinds of communities requires the collection and rationalization of many heterogenous and high-dimensional data sources, including but not limited to:
+Thorough study of these kinds of communities requires the collection and rationalization of many heterogenous and high-dimensional data sources, including but not limited to mailing lists, version control systems such as Git, and issue trackers such as GitHub and Bugzilla.

-- mailing lists
-- version control systems such as Git
-- issue trackers such as GitHub and Bugzilla

 This data is complex in that it has many dimensions that afford very different kinds of analysis: